-- (1) A typed petition from the student must be presented to the Registrar stating the specific extenuating circumstances (see Item 4 following) which prevented the student from succeeding in his or her course work.
-This petition must be accompanied by a physician's supporting statement or by other documentary evidence of extenuating circumstances.
-The petition must include the student's name, student number, address, major, class, telephone number, and adviser's name.
-A petition form is available in the Office of Records and Registration and online. - (2) The petition must be received by the Registrar at least one week before the beginning of the semester for which the student wishes to be readmitted. - (3) The Registrar forwards the petition, along with all supporting documents, to the Petitions Committee. - (4) Decisions are based only on extenuating circumstances such as illness, death in the family, or emergency military service. - (5) Those who are readmitted by the Committee are notified and are allowed to register for courses.
+- (1) A typed petition from the student must be presented to the Registrar stating the specific circumstances f which prevented the student from succeeding in his or her course work.
+This petition must be accompanied by a supporting documentation and an academic plan in consultation with the Academic Success Center.
+A petition form is available in the Office of Records and Registration and online. - (2) The petition must be received by the Registrar at least one week before the beginning of the semester for which the student wishes to be readmitted. - (3) The Registrar forwards the petition, along with all supporting documents, to the Petitions Committee. - (4) Those who are readmitted by the Committee are notified and are allowed to register for courses.